 Google is reportedly looking forward to taking over Nokia Oyj’s airplane broadband business.
 Google feels that Alphabet Inc. is in desperate need of getting into new services while reaching more users.
 They are looking forward to providing in-flight high-speed internet by using Nokia’s technology.
 Though there hasn’t been any official declaration yet from any parties, the agreement is expected to be signed soon.

 The LTE A2G cellular-based system of Nokia is capable of establishing a direct link between an aircraft and the ground.
 It is far more superior than just bouncing the signal off of a satellite which enables in-cabin high-speed internet services using Wi-Fi.

 Nokia currently is working on the 5G telecom equipment, as well.
-The communications group of Google is busy, trying to spread the mobile connectivity in various possible ways, by portraying it as a strong internet service.
-It is expected to benefit their search engine, YouTube video service, and the ads.
+The communications group of Google is busy trying to spread mobile connectivity in various ways by portraying it as a strong internet service.
+It is expected to benefit their search engine, YouTube video service, and ads.
 These are responsible for almost 90 percent of the company’s revenue.
-Project Fi wireless business, the Google Voice calling service and a large Wi-Fi network in Starbucks coffee shops are being extensively worked on as well.
+Project Fi wireless business, the Google Voice calling service, and a large Wi-Fi network in Starbucks coffee shops are being extensively worked on as well.